Cambria County War Memorial Arena: Past

 The Cambria County War Memorial hosted several minor league hockey teams.
 The Johnstown Jets called the arena home from 1950 until 1977 and won four league championships during their time at the arena.
 The Johnstown flood of 1977 caused damage to the arena and the ice-making equipment, which resulted in the Jets folding the franchise during the 1977 offseason.

-The Johnstown Wings joined the newly-founded Northeastern Hockey League in 1978 and were rebranded as the Johnstown Red Wings after they secured an affiliation with the NHL's Detroit Red Wings in 1979.
-The franchise averaged 2,309 fans over the two seasons and folded after the 1979-80 season.
+The Johnstown Wings joined the newly founded Northeastern Hockey League in 1978 and were rebranded as the Johnstown Red Wings after they secured an affiliation with the NHL's Detroit Red Wings in 1979.
+The franchise averaged 2,309 fans over the two seasons and folded after the 1979–80 season.

 Professional hockey returned to the War Memorial a third time when ACHL franchise owner Henry Brabham wanted to place a new franchise in Johnstown.
 The Johnstown Chiefs were founded in January 1988 and played one partial season in the AAHL.
-The Chiefs would leave the AAHL for the ECHL (a league co-founded by Brabham) during the 1987-88 offseason, where they played until 2009-10.
+The Chiefs would leave the AAHL for the ECHL (a league co-founded by Brabham) during the 1987-88 offseason, where they played until 2009–10.
 The Chiefs were relocated to Greenville, South Carolina after the 2009-10 ECHL season and rebranded as the Greenville Road Warriors.

 Upon the Chiefs' departure, the Wheeling Nailers played one preseason game and 10 regular season "home" games at the War Memorial during the 2010-11 ECHL season and another 10 regular season "home" games during the 2011-12 ECHL season.

 The Cambria County War Memorial also hosted several indoor football franchise.
-The Johnstown Riverhawks of the Atlantic Indoor Football League (later renamed American Indoor Football) called the Cambria Country War Memorial home from 2005-08, posting records of 6-4, 8-6, and 6-9 respectively before folding in the 2008 offseason.
+The Johnstown Riverhawks of the Atlantic Indoor Football League (later renamed American Indoor Football) called the Cambria Country War Memorial home from 2005 to 2008, posting records of 6–4, 8–6, and 6-9 respectively before folding in the 2008 offseason.

 Arena football returned to the Cambria County War Memorial a second time in 2011 with the UIFL's Johnstown Generals.
 The team played two seasons in the arena, compiling records of 6-8 and 2-8 respectively.
 The Generals were suspended by the UIFL on May 15, 2012 "due to a lack of funds", and suspended operations during the 2012 offseason.

+Saint Francis of Loretto, Pennsylvania hosted select men's basketball home games at the venue shortly after it opened.